 This type of back pain can be relieved with massage, over-the-counter medication, cold, and heat.

-What to do if you suffer from lower back pain?
+What to do if you suffer from lower back pain or Upper Back Pain?

 Trampoline users are more likely to suffer from lower back pain.
 You exercise your back, legs, and pelvic floor muscles on the trampoline.
 These muscles provide spinal cord protection.
 A weaker body is more likely to experience lower back pain after jumping on a trampoline.